-- CHR9 is changed to UCSZ2
+- CHR9 is changed to UCSZ2 - OR is changed to DOR

-- OR is changed to DOR
+Clock Generation

-- Clock Generation The clock generation logic generates the base clock for the Transmitter and Receiver.
-The USART supports four modes of clock operation: normal asynchronous, double speed asynchronous, Master synchronous and Slave Synchronous mode.
+The clock generation logic generates the base clock for the transmitter and receiver.
+The USART supports four modes of clock operation: Normal Asynchronous, Double Speed Asynchronous, Master Synchronous, and Slave Synchronous mode.
 The UMSEL bit in USART Control and Status Register C (UCSRC) selects between asynchronous and synchronous operation.
 Double speed (Asynchronous mode only) is controlled by the U2X found in the UCSRA Register.
 When using Synchronous mode (UMSEL = 1), the Data Direction Register for the XCK pin (DDR_XCK) controls whether the clock source is internal (Master mode) or external (Slave mode).
 The XCK pin is only active when using Synchronous mode.

-Figure 62 on page 131 shows a block diagram of the clock generation logic.
+Figure 80 shows a block diagram of the clock generation logic.